Texas Tech WR Ezukanma headed to NFL, out for Liberty Bowl - NewsBreak

 Texas Tech WR Ezukanma headed to NFL, out for Liberty Bowl

+LUBBOCK, Texas -- Texas Tech receiver Erik Ezukanma is skipping the Liberty Bowl and his final two seasons of eligibility to pursue a career in the NFL.
+Ezukanma...www.dailyherald.com

-LUBBOCK, Texas (AP) — Texas Tech receiver Erik Ezukanma is skipping the Liberty Bowl and his final two seasons of eligibility to pursue a career in the NFL.
+LUBBOCK, Texas -- Texas Tech receiver Erik Ezukanma is skipping the Liberty Bowl and his final two seasons of eligibility to pursue a career in the NFL.
+Ezukanma...www.dailyherald.com

-Ezukanma is in position to lead the Red Raiders in receiving for a third consecutive season.
-He has 138 catches for 2,165 yards and 15 touchdowns in his career.

-The best season for Ezukanma came in 2020, when he had 748 yards and six touchdowns.
-Ezukanma had 705 yards and four touchdowns this season.

 Comments / 0